LOCATION : BATH ROYAL LITERARY AND SCIENTIFIC INSTITUTION, QUEEN SQUARE, BATH BA1 2HN. NEAREST CAR PARK: CHARLOTTE STREET.

 2.00pm WELCOME AND INTRODUCTION TO SPECIAL INAUGURATION GUEST, THE CHAIR OF BATH & NORTH EAST SOMERSET COUNCIL, COUNCILLOR CHERRY BEATH

-Chrissy Banks, Sarah Gregory and Marilyn Francis will meet Councillor Cherry Beath in the downstairs Foyer at 1.45pm, bring her up to the Duncan Room, sit with her in the front row through the afternoon, introduce her to people in the audience and take her back downstairs when it is time for her to leave.
-I have chosen these three people from the morning workshop because they are not reading ‘From the Book Table, ’ nor playing main parts in ‘Building the Kelston Barn.’
+Chrissy Banks and Sarah Gregory will meet Councillor Cherry Beath in the downstairs Foyer at 1.45pm, bring her up to the Duncan Room, sit with her in the front row through the afternoon, introduce her to people in the audience and take her back downstairs when it is time for her to leave.
+I have chosen these two people from the morning workshop because they are not reading ‘From the Book Table, ’ nor playing main parts in ‘Building the Kelston Barn.’

 Verona Bass, Sue Boyle, Claire Dyer, Linda Saunders, Shirley Wright will each read one shortish poem from a book they have for sale on the book table, with VERY BRIEF introductions to the book.
 Please choose an accessible poem which will enchant the audience without requiring prior explanations.
 This is the beginning of a long, full afternoon and time is of the essence.
 There will be non-poets in the room and we should be thinking about delighting and entertaining them, if we can.
 During the afternoon, the book table will be managed by Verona Bass, Claire Dyer, Linda Saunders and Shirley Wright.